nervosnetwork/docs.nervos.org/website/docs/dapp/write-and-read-on-chain-message.md

 ### Encoding & Decoding Message

-Since Cell's data field can store any type of data, we need to design our encoding and decoding method for the message we want to write on-chain.
+Since Cell's data field can store any type of data, we need to design our encoding and decoding method for the message we want to read and write on-chain.

 ```ts
 export function utf8ToHex(utf8String: string): string {